Bruno Sommerfeld piano factory: Post war years

 The only musical instruments manufacturing in Bydgoszcz that partially survived through the post war years was the Bydgoszcz Accordion Factory (Bydgoska Fabryka Akordeonów), established in 1949–1950, which ceased operating in 1972–1973.

 During its existence, Sommerfeld company sold approximately 10,000 grand and upright pianos.
 The factory in Bydgoszcz built about 4,000 pianos.

-Some of Bruno Sommerfeld descendants now live in Canada, where his wife Julia died in 1970 (Calgary).
+Some of Bruno Sommerfeld's descendants now live in Canada, where his wife Julia died in 1970 (Calgary).
 Bruno's sister Klara Cecylia, had also moved there after WWII with her husband Theo.

 Exhibit near Bydgoszcz

 Several pianos from Sommerfeld's factory are preserved in the Pomeranian Philharmonic collection exhibited in the Old Palace in Ostromecko, 15 km east of Bydgoszcz.